stevehoover/RISC-V_MYTH_Workshop/README.md

 ## VSD-IAT

-You should already be up and running with the [VLSI Design Systems - Intelligent Assessment Technology platform](https://vsdiat.jnaapti.io/).
-If you missed the live tutorial in the first call, here's [a recording (TBD)](https://TBD).
+You should already be up and running with the [VLSI Design Systems - Intelligent Assessment Technology platform](https://vsdiat.com/).
+If you missed the live tutorial in the first call, here's [the recording](https://risc-vmythworkshop.slack.com/files/U01875BT75L/F023YE02E5V/zoom_0.mp4).
 Issues can be reported in the Slack "iat-platform-issues' channel, or check with [Kunal Ghosh](mailto:kunalpghosh@gmail.com).

 ## GitHub Classroom Setup and Lab Submissions